Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

     Actual image from the experiment showing the laser beam passing through the rubidium cell.
 </div>

 When an atom or molecule absorbs a photon of energy, it can be excited to a higher energy level.
 When the atom or molecule then decays back to a lower energy level, it emits a photon of energy.
-The wavelength or frequency of the emitted photon is characteristic of the energy difference between the two energy levels.
+The wavelength or frequency of the emitted photon is characteristic to the energy difference between the two energy levels.

-The fine and hyperfine splitting of energy levels can be detected by measuring the spectrum of the emitted photons.
-For example, if we excite a hydrogen atom to a higher energy level, it will emit a photon of energy when it decays back to the ground state.
-However, due to the fine and hyperfine splitting of the energy levels, the emitted photon can have multiple different wavelengths.
+However, due to the fine and hyperfine splitting of the energy levels, the emitted photon can have multiple wavelengths.

-To measure the spectrum of the emitted photons, we can use a spectrometer.
-The spectrometer will separate the photons into different wavelengths, and we can then measure the intensity of the photons at each wavelength.
-The resulting spectrum will show multiple peaks at different wavelengths, corresponding to the different fine and hyperfine structure components of the spectral line.
+Using the spectrometer we can measure the intensity of the photons at each wavelength.
+The resulting spectrum will have different peaks corresponding to each wavelength.
+First, the fine structure can be analyzed by locating and measuring the distance between peaks.
+Next, by applying a counter-propagating laser beam to reduce the absorption rate of the initial probe, the hyperfine structure will be revealed by the appearance of dips corresponding to transitions from the ground state to the hyperfine levels of the excited state.

 <div style='text-align: center;' class='img_row'>
     <img class='col two' src='{{ site.baseurl }}/img/fine_peaks.png' alt='' title='example image'/>